dsolstad/walkthrough-try2hack.nl/level10.md

 -LEVEL10-605(try2hack@try2hack.bot) - Password changed to '123456'
 ```

-Then start a dcc chat with the bot `/dcc chat LEVEL10-xxx`, then the bot will msg you with the URL to level 11, along with this:
+Then start a DCC chat with the bot `/dcc chat LEVEL10-xxx`.
+The bot will msg you with the URL to level 11, along with this:

 ```
 <LEVEL10-605> Enter your password.